WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_13.md

 And the woman bore a son and called his name Samson.
 And the young man grew, and the LORD blessed him.

 ###### 25
-And the Spirit of the LORD began to stir him in Mahaneh-dan, between Zorah and Eshtaol. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the Spirit of the LORD began to stir him in Mahaneh-dan, between Zorah and Eshtaol.

 ***